 Applies to both fixed and changing scope of work

-is highly dependent on collaboration and interaction with a customer, who drives the team in the right direction
+Highly dependent on customer collaboration and interaction to drive team in the right direction

 Can deliver a solution that works partially early